Read the previous Framework for the period 2016 – 2020.

 As part of its reform-ready agenda, Merri Community Health Services (MCHS) identified workforce and service model redesign as critical elements in delivering better outcomes for clients.
 In an increasingly complex environment, providing advanced practice roles in community health improves the ability to offer innovative services to more complex clients, to increase referral by the acute sector and general practitioners to community health, and also to create a clinical career structure to improve workforce satisfaction and retention.
-As a result, MCHS and Melbourne Health partnered to develop solutions to the sub-optimal management of low back pain for clients in their shared catchment area, setting up services in the community for the assessment and management of back pain, by developing their respective workforce capability.
+As a result, MCHS and The Royal Melbourne Hospital partnered to develop solutions to the sub-optimal management of low back pain for clients in their shared catchment area, setting up services in the community for the assessment and management of back pain, by developing their respective workforce capability.
 The partnership was an ideal platform to combine tackling each of the identified problems in the individual organisations to maximise impact.

 An evaluation of the Inner North West Melbourne Health Collaborative (now known as The Collaborative) was commissioned from the Australian Institute for Primary Care & Ageing, Latrobe University.
 The evaluation involved data collection using a variety of methods and at different time points from 2013 to 2015.